 Why the Fuck Are You Celebrating Christmas?

-As sure as I am that I’m right, I’m certain that all responses received will fall into one of two very narrow categories:
+As sure as I am that I’m right, I’m certain that all responses received will fall into one of three very narrow categories:

 - Some knee-jerk reaction to me trampling all over your dichotomous actions